mohsinnazir967/30_SOC_Challenge_MyDFIR/Day 14 Creating SSH Brute Force Alerts and Dashboards.md

 2. Name the alert (e.g., `Challenge - SSH Brute Force Activity - Steve.`
 3. The query is automatically populated based on the saved search.
 4. Set the threshold (e.g., greater than 5 failed attempts within 5 minutes).
-5. Test the query to ensure it matches documents.
+5. Testfaield the query to ensure it matches documents.
 6. Set the rule to check every 1 minute.
 7. Save the rule.